 But that is no excuse not to jump outside!

 Thankfully, my toddler is an outdoor lover so even with the chilly temperatures we’re rocking some super fun outdoor spring activities each and every day.

-We tend to watch a bit too much TV in the winter for my liking (though Paw Patrol offers some great life lessons) so my rule is that when we’re outside it’s a technology-free zone (mostly).
+We tend to watch a bit too much TV in the winter for my liking (but let's be honest, it is what it is).
+Thus, my rule is that when we’re outside it’s a technology-free zone (mostly).